ConorWilliams/libfork/README.md

 ```

 If `lf::for_each` returned a value then so would the `co_await` expression.
 Invoking and awaiting an async function directly has the same semantics as `lf::call` however, it will automatically bind the return value to a temporary variable.

+### Exceptions

+In libfork exceptions are not allowed to escape a coroutine.
+If they do the program will terminate.
+This is because exceptions are very unergenomic in fork-join (without language support) as any exceptions in an async scope could bypass a join.
+Requiring the user to call `co_await lf::join` in a catch block would be very error prone, especially as the join would have to propagate exceptions from child tasks.
+If C++ adds the ability to `co_await` in a destructor then this position will be re-evaluated.

 ### Delaying construction